dmc-2016/dmc/README.md

 -

-In the top menu, click on `Cell -> Run` All to make sure all the cells run without any errors.
-In the last cell, change the code to print out your uni and rerun the cell (you can hit Ctrl+Enter to run an individual cell).
-Once everything is working, you should save go to `File -> Save and Checkpoint` to save your changes and `File -> Close and Halt` to close the notebook.
+In the top menu, click on `Cell → Run All` to make sure all the cells run without any errors.
+In the last cell, change the code to print out your uni and rerun the cell (you can hit `Ctrl+Enter` to run an individual cell).
+Once everything is working, go to `File → Save and Checkpoint` to save your changes and `File → Close and Halt` to close the notebook.

 When you are done working on the VM, go back to the Command Prompt or Terminal window from which you launched it.
 Then execute the following process to shut down the VM: